What Is a Database Management System? Explained Simply

 Data Consistency in a DBMS ensures that all information remains accurate and up-to-date, even when multiple people are working with it.
 It prevents errors or conflicting changes, so everyone sees the same reliable data.
 This helps keep everything correct and reliable.

-History of Database Management Systems
+Evolution of Database Management Systems Over Time

 The history of Database Management Systems (DBMS) started in the 1960s and has evolved over time: